 - Do something illegal; or

-- Act in a in a violent, boisterous or tumultuous manner.15
+- Act in a violent, boisterous or tumultuous manner.15

 Of course, rioting—as defined in this section—would be unlawful, and therefore gathering for the purpose of rioting would constitute an "unlawful assembly."